patrickernandes/slackware/README.md

 ./slack2iso.sh -create
 ```

-**!** All necessary folders and files will be created in the "/iso" work folder.
+**!** All necessary folders and files, including the ISO image will be created in the "/iso" work folder.

-# slackware
+# Slackware minimal install

 This is a minimal packages to install and use Slackware64-14.2 linux:
 You can create tagfiles for make fast install..